 I studied Classics at King's College, Cambridge, graduating in 2009.
 I then trained as a teacher at Queens' College, Cambridge, graduating with a PGCE in 2010.
-I have been a private tutor since 2009, and have now clocked up hundreds of hours' tutoring experience.
-In addition to my school-age students, I supervise Cambridge University undergraduates in Latin and Ancient Greek.
-I tutor both languages to degree-level standard in London, Cambridge and on Skype.
+I have been a private tutor since 2009, and have now clocked up thousands of hours' tutoring experience in Latin and Ancient Greek.
+I tutor both languages to degree-level standard in London, Cambridge and online.
 I love Classics, and my main aim is to make my lessons fun and inspirational.

-I have been tutoring Latin and Ancient Greek intensively for the past 7 years, and have now had hundreds of hours of teaching experience.
+I have been tutoring Latin and Ancient Greek intensively for the past 7 years, with thousands of hours' teaching experience to date.
 I have taught towards all major public exams in both languages, such as Common Entrance, GCSE, AS, A2, SAT, Pre-U and even BA (i.e. University exams).
 I am familiar with the entrance processes for a number of independent and grammar schools, and have had a lot of experience teaching towards scholarship papers.
+I have tutored many students applying to Cambridge and Oxford, and can provide in-depth advice and support with choosing the right course and college, as well as getting to the necessary level for the language tests.
 I have also taught the languages to those who have decided to learn them purely for fun!
-In addition to my face-to-face teaching, I have taught extensively on Skype, and have built up an array of handy techniques to get the most from the online format.
+In addition to my face-to-face teaching, I have taught extensively online (about 50% of my teaching is conducted on Skype), and have built up an array of handy techniques to get the most from the online format.
 I was Head of Latin at a school in Bury St Edmunds for two years (September 2011 to July 2013).
 Since October 2010, I have been supervising Cambridge undergraduates in Latin and Ancient Greek (colleges so far have included Pembroke, Downing, Homerton, Queens', King's, Murray Edwards, Newnham, Caius, Peterhouse, St John's, Emmanuel and Trinity).
-I also own and run a private tuition agency, which I set up in 2011, managing a team of eight staff members and over 500 inspirational tutors.
+I also own and run Removed, which I set up in 2011, managing a team of 8 staff members and over 1000 inspirational tutors.